 Problem Statement:

 City in Motion dance company needs to find a way to better utilize their social media pages and website to allow better engagement between company and clients.
-There is also the problem of donations and CIM needs to find a new approach to receiving them.
+There is also the problem of donations, and CIM needs to find a new approach to receiving them.
 Specifically CIM would like to see an increase in business and new clients along with donations to help support the company.

 Background: